Didgerydont/interative_front_end_design_project/README.md

 # The "Simon" Memory game
 ---
 This project is based on the memory game "Simon" invented by Ralph H. Baer and Howard J. Morrison, working for toy design firm Marvin Glass and Associates, with software programming by Lenny Cope.
-The device creates a series of tones and lights and requires a user to repeat the sequence
+The device creates a series of tones and lights and requires a user to repeat a sequence